Easy 30 Minute Craft Even My 8 Year Old Can Do

 Soap making does not require a special kit.
 This tutorial will give you a good idea what supplies are needed and what supplies are optional when making soap.
 However, since my daughter had been given a kit, this is what we used for our DIY.

-The Art Minds Soap Making Kit (Tie Dye Soap Kit) which retails at Michaels for around $30 Canadian.
+The Art Minds Soap Making Kit (Tie Dye Soap Kit) which is sold at Michaels Craft Store.
 It’s marketed as adult use only.

 I felt completely comfortable with my 8 year old doing this craft, although I did supervise and help every step of the way.
 Please use your own judgment.
 There is cutting and hot melted soap involved.